Beppu in 2 Days

 Kamado Jigoku

-Visitors can drink the hot spring water, enjoy hand and foot baths, inhale the hot spring steam and try various snacks cooked in the hot spring.
+Visitors can drink the hot spring water, enjoy hand and foot baths, inhale the hot spring steam as well as trying various snacks cooked in the hot spring.

 There is also a man demonstrating I don’t know what with a blow torch.